nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
     * 3a1.
 NuFash shows an error message.
     Use case ends.
 <br><br>

+**Use case: Viewing an outfit consisting of 3 garments (upper, lower, footwear)**

+**MSS**

+1. User requests to list all garments
+2. NuFash shows a list of garments
+3. User specifies a 3 garments they would like to view as an outfit.
+4. NuFash shows a list of garments that match the specified garments Use case ends.

+**Extensions**
+* 2a.
+The list is empty.
+  Use case ends.

+* 3a.
+The given indexes are invalid.
+    * 3a1.
+NuFash shows an error message.
+      Use case ends.
+<br><br>

 **Non-Functional Requirements:**